knguyen0222/hm-fashion-consumer-trends/README.md

 up in sales.
 Neither was true.
 If I did this again I would look more closely at whether the anonymous shopper group behaves differently by season, and whether sustainability interest has grown over the 2 year period in the dataset.
+With research and recent findings on fast fashion, it was interesting to see where H&M stood in the industry.

 ## Who Would Care
-H&M's marketing and strategy teams would find the email marketing finding directly actionable — if opted-out customers spend just as much, the ROI on email campaigns needs to be reconsidered.
+H&M's marketing and strategy teams would find the email marketing finding directly actionable (if opted-out customers spend just as much), the ROI on email campaigns needs to be reconsidered.
 Sustainability advocates and investors tracking H&M's ESG commitments would find the Conscious Exclusive finding concerning.
 Fashion analysts and retail strategists would use the